paytonburks/ZINB/README.md

 A project by Payton Burks, Mia Brasil, and Dr. Abdulla Mamun.

-Data is in the two .R files and a detailed overview of the project can be found in
+Data is in the two .R files and a detailed overview of the project can be found in research_presentation.pdf.